 At the time, I wasn’t even a college graduate (I got a late start in higher education), and I was working in retail.
 How could a professional social networking platform even benefit me?
 But, because it was an invitation from an old friend, I thought I’d give it a try.
 I went to the site and created a free account, then promptly forgot about it for a decade.
 The only remembrances I had were occasional emails notifying me that somebody wanted to connect with me.
 But I ignored them because I didn’t have time for ‘another social media account.’

 Fast-forward to 2018, after I graduated from university.
 By this time in my life, I’m working as a freelance content writer, producing blog posts and articles for companies around the world.
-Suddenly there was a significant up-tick in the number of notification emails I was receiving from LinkedIn.
+Suddenly there was a significant uptick in the number of notification emails I was receiving from LinkedIn.
 And that started to stir my curiosity.

 Truth be told, I still wasn’t very interested in using LinkedIn to find a job.
 I like working freelance.
 And, if I do decide to get a job, I’m pretty sure I already have a job that I could walk into at any time.
 It’s a wonderful thing to have friends and connections, and to be pretty good at what you do.
 So, I remained skeptical about how LinkedIn could really benefit me.

 But now, here I am, writing an article about how to use LinkedIn effectively for professional networking.
 And so, I’m forced to ask myself a few questions.
 First of all, what is professional networking, anyway?
 Why is it important?
-I already mentioned that it’s good to have friends and connections, and to be pretty good at what you do.
+I already mentioned that it’s good to have friends and connections and to be pretty good at what you do.
 And when you think about it, the two things go well together.
 Everybody is good at something.
 As it turns out, in most cases, there are people who are looking for the skills that you are good at.

-Networking is defined as a deliberate activity to build, reinforce and maintain relationships of trust with other people to further your goals.
+Networking is defined as a deliberate activity to build, reinforce, and maintain relationships of trust with other people to further your goals.
 In my case, I am a freelance content writer.
 My goals are to write content and get paid for it.
 In order for that to happen, I have to get my name out there and get people who need writers to trust me.
-Professional networking is the process that makes that happen.
+Professional networking is a process that makes that happen.
 And LinkedIn is simply a tool to enhance that process.

 What did I do wrong when I first discovered LinkedIn?
 Quite simply, I didn’t approach it with the right mindset and perspective.
 LinkedIn isn’t a network for job searches.
 It has that function as well, but it goes much further than that.
 I wasn’t just a low-level retail worker when I started with LinkedIn.
 I was working in the retail industry, with lots of room for advancement.
 And I was exceptional at customer service.
 I took pride in it.
 If I had taken LinkedIn seriously, I might have made contacts with people – customers included – that could have laid the foundation for a strong career in the industry.